nickzoic/nick.zoic.org/art/the-touring-commuter/index.md

 a lot better.
 I've also run it with regular Marathons, or with a Marathon on the front and a Marathon Mondial on the back, which worked nicely.

-It's been rather wet around here lately so I'm currently running 40mm Maxxis Ramblers which aren't quite as easy rolling as the Marathons but a lot more effective when the trails are muddy.
+It's been rather wet around here lately so I'm currently running 40mm gravel tyres which aren't quite as hard wearing or easy rolling as the Marathons but a lot more effective when the trails are muddy.
+So far I've tried Maxxis Ramblers and WTB Vulpines, pretty happy with both although the Vulpines were a real battle to get mounted.

 I tend to run the rear tyre pretty much at it's pressure limit and the front tyre a little softer, which given the [weight distribution](../cooking-for-weight-weenies/)